hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 ## How to Use

 The purpose of the code review guide is to help bring transparency and consistency to how code is reviewed.
 Reviewers are expected to use this guide in combination with their experience and context to surface issues.
-This guide is not intended to be used like a check list!
+This guide is not a check list.

 ### Living Document